fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Therefore, scholars have formulated the following aphorism:
 >"People are sleeping in this world; when they die, they will wake up.

-Also, souls leave the body during our sleep.

-    It is Allah Who takes away the souls at the time of their death, and those that die not during their sleep.
-He keeps those (souls) for which He has ordained death and sends the rest for a term appointed.
-Verily, in this are signs for a people who think deeply"
-    Surah Az-Zumar 39:42

-    In the name of Allah, The Almighty Creator, Owner of Life and Death.

-    (Muhammad), say "The angel of death, who is appointed over everyone of you, will cause you to die and to your Lord you will all return"
-    Holy Quran - As-Sajda 32:11

-In Islam, when someone is about to die then few things will happen:

 Few moments before death, the person would start to see what is usually unseen for the human eyes (God describe this as the eyes being unveiled to finally see the truth).

 </details><details><summary>